What is a doula?

 DONA, or Doulas of North America is the longest standing certification organization for doulas.
 ProDoula is the leading edge certification organization for doulas and birth workers.

-DONA is a non-profit run by volunteers and who has hired a management company for the running its office.
+DONA is a non-profit run by volunteers and who has hired a management company for the running of its office.

 ProDoula is a fully staffed for profit business run by its owners, staff and CEO who are seasoned doulas that understand the needs of new doulas.
 Each doula who trains and certifies with ProDoula is an esteemed client/customer of the organization.
 Members are encouraged to reach out to the Training & Development Team or the home office staff with any needs, questions or concerns.